YaroslavLitvinov/mriya/README.md

 # mriya
 ![Github repo](https://github.com/YaroslavLitvinov/mriya)
-The hybrid query engine that combines Salesforce bulk queries with Sqlite3 queries.
-It supports batches of SQL queries wrapped into specific syntax.
-Salesforce bulk operations supported: query,insert,update,delete and soap merge.
-The results of queries are saving into csv files that are readable by sqlite3.
-So any data transformation can be done locally by sqlite and then submitted to salesforce object.
-One thing to note, that Salesforce bulk query syntax is little bit different from SOAP query syntax.
-It's an ordinal salesforce tool like Dataloader and Workbench.
-Sql scripts you create can be visualised by representing all sql operations as single direct acyclic graph (DAG).
+The Mriya DMT is a SQL scripting tool created for Salesforce data transformations.
+It implements Salesforce Bulk API operations: query, insert, delete and update that altogeter can be treated as an external interface of application.
+Later SOAP merge operation was added to the list of supported Salesforce operations.
+In addition application has adopted Sqlite3 as a local SQL engine.
+So you can create various transformation scripts just having sequences of SQL commands inside and using a lot of intermediate staging tables.
+It's yet another solution for doing same things which Dataloader and Workbench do.
-Graphs are really useful for complicated scripts.
+Sql scripts you created can be visualised by representing all sql operations as single direct acyclic graph (DAG), it's suitable for complicated scripts.

-Following is an example of a graph representation.
+A graph example.
 Click to open it in chrome/firefox.
 ![example of graph](https://rawgit.com/YaroslavLitvinov/mriya/master/readme/graph.svg)

 * Install.<br>Requirements and export PYTHONPATH: